 Sometimes the kneecap is sitting in an unbalanced way, usually too far toward the outside of the knee.
 This can cause the kneecap to slip out of the joint or put more pressure on the thighbone and the cartilage in the knee.
 All of these problems can cause pain.

 Tight thigh muscles can also lead to knee and kneecap pain.
-If the quadriceps is tight, the kneecap gets pushed hard against the thighbone.
-Tight muscles on the back of the thighs (hamstrings) force the quadriceps muscle to work harder, which may cause kneecap pain.
+If the muscles on the front of the thigh (quadriceps) are tight, the kneecap gets pushed hard against the thighbone.
+Tight muscles on the back of the thighs (hamstrings) force the quadriceps to work harder, which may cause kneecap pain.

-When this happens at the top of the shinbone, the problem is called Osgood-Schlatter disease.
-When it happens at the bottom of the kneecap, it is called Sinding-Larsen-Johansson syndrome.
+When this happens at the top of the shinbone, the problem is called Osgood-Schlatter syndrome (PDF).
+When it happens at the bottom of the kneecap, it is called Sinding-Larsen-Johansson syndrome (PDF).